All houseplants improve health and wellbeing, but different characteristics draw out different benefits.

 One of the ways plant care can improve our mental health is through teaching us how to take better care of ourselves.

 In essence, when people nurture their plant collection, they start to apply that nurturing energy to themselves.
-It’s a subtle process, and not one you’ll necessarily be aware of; but it has proven useful in mental health treatment, and was used successfully by Katie in her therapeutic practice.
+It’s a subtle process, and not one you’ll necessarily be aware of; but it has proven useful in mental health treatment, and was used successfully in therapeutic practice.

 Engaging with plants can include anything from dusting your plant’s foliage, to closely monitoring its growth, to repotting it in nutrient-rich soil.
 So the best plants to do this with like a little extra attention, such as the Vanilla Orchid or plants which like regular misting (Calatheas, Elephant Ears, Tradescantia).